Rivukis/Spry/README.md

 // passes if the function was called with arguments that pass the specified options fake.didCall(.functionName, withArguments: [Argument.nonNil, Argument.anything, "thirdArg"]).success

+// passes if the function was called with an argument that passes the custom validation let customArgumentValidation = Argument.pass({ argument -> Bool in
+    let passesCustomValidation = // ...
+    return passesCustomValidation
+})
+fake.didCall(.functionName, withArguments: [customArgumentValidation]).success

 // passes if the function was called with equivalent arguments a number of times fake.didCall(.functionName, withArguments: ["firstArg", "secondArg"], countSpecifier: .exactly(1)).success